cau-se/theodolite/docs/running-benchmarks.md

 example-benchmark   81s   Ready
 ```

-The status of a benchmark tells you whether executions of it can be executed:
+The status of a benchmark tells you whether executions of it are ready to run:
 * *Ready* means that Theodolite has access to all resources referred from the benchmark.
 * *Pending* implies that not all benchmark resources are available (yet).
 Please ensure that you have deployed them, for example, by running `kubectl get configmaps`.